apocalyptech/abandon/README.md

 By default, dosbox games will use `~/.dosbox/dosbox.conf` for the configuration.
 If the file `abandon.conf` exists in the game's dir, though, it will use that instead.

+`scummvm` titles require an additional line inside `abandon.info`, namely `scummvm_options`.
+This will provide extra ScummVM arguments for the game in question, and should notably include the `GAME` parameter that ScummVM expects.
+For example:

+    name: The Secret of Monkey Island
+    sort: secret of monkey island 1
+    type: scummvm
+    scummvm_options: --scale-factor=4 scumm:monkey

 That's about it!
 The directory you're "in" while running the app is scanned for `abandon.info` files each time you enter or